zjustus/CSV-to-CSV-converter-tool/README.md

-# Elvanto to SNF Import Tool
+# CSV to CSV converter tool
-This tool converts exported Elvanto Batches into an Shelby Next Financials compatible import file
+This tool transforms CSV data from one format into another given a list of mapped fields.

 # Application flow
 ## Basic usage